matheusvp/advent_of_code/README.md

 ## Usage/Examples

-The repository has a folder for each year and inside of it has each day that I have completed
+The repository has a folder for each year and inside of it there is another folder with each completed day

 ## Authors